Guidance on use of template Section 106 planning obligations

 - fairly and reasonably related in scale and kind to the development.

-National Planning Policy Guidance indicates that a planning obligation shall in most cases only be sought from developments of more than 1 units or where they have a gross floorspace more than 1,000sqm.
+National Planning Policy Guidance indicates that a planning obligation shall in most cases only be sought from developments of 10 or more units or where they have a gross floorspace more than 1,000sqm.
 In cases where there is a known requirement for planning obligations, a draft Section 106 agreement or obligation shall be provided when the application is submitted.
 If the application is not accompanied by such a document or an adequate explanation why it has not been provided, then the application will not normally be validated.

 Furthermore, it is expected that the final draft of the agreement/obligation will be completed or be ready for signature at the time that a resolution to grant planning permission is made by the Council’s Planning and Development Committee or Planning Services Manager.
 Planning permission will not be issued until the Section 106 agreement/undertaking has been completed to the satisfaction of the Council.